 The possession and use of alcohol, controlled substances, and toxic substances are prohibited at school or in any other school location before, during, or after school hours.
+This includes, but is not limited to the sale or use of cannabinoid products (on school grounds, school activities, or school transportation), made legal by state legislation in the summer of 2022 and 2023.
 Paraphernalia associated with controlled substances also is prohibited.
 The school district will discipline or take appropriate action against anyone who violates this policy.